farmstrong8/expo-multi-app-example/README.md

 ### Expo Multi App Example

-This repo is running example and demo on how to run multiple apps from the same repo using expo
+This is a monorepo that serves as an example on how to run multiple expo apps from one place.